Flora locale 2017 Training Programme

-2016 marks the 19th annual Flora locale Training Programme.
+2017 will mark the 20th annual Flora locale Training Programme.
+Full details of events will be avalable on the website from early February.
 Events are tailored to the needs of land managers and others involved in the design, management and restoration of wild plants and habitats for biodiversity, landscapes and people, whether on a farm, smallholding, village green, nature reserve, city park or garden.

 This year you can learn how to manage grasslands with scythes and woodlands with horses.
 Each event is led by an individual with practical experience and provides an informal opportunity for participants to learn from an expert and each other.
 The mix of structured and unstructured training can normally contribute towards professional requirements for Continual Professional Development.
 Attendance certificates are provided.